Maya dance: Research

 In 1966, Michael D. Coe and Elizabeth P. Benson described a dancing scene showing several important lords standing with one heel raised.
 In 1992, Nikolai Grube deciphered the glyph for "dance" (read as akʼot) in Maya script.
 Some interesting depictions of Maya dance of the Classic era are found on Maya ceramics and in the famous murals of Bonampak.

 The word was in a picture that depicts Bird Jaguar IV, a Yaxchilan ruler, in a pose that would be described as dancing holding a writhing snake.
 The words around the man read chan chan or "celestial snake".
 Many of the texts or stelae would be installed on places that the performance the picture had captured would be ideally done at like platforms, plazas or stairways.

 Dancing on designs has been hard to find at first.
 It has been discovered that pictures of people dancing have been found to be standing still in the pictures or with a leg raised and just barely touching the ground.
 The physical location of where the image is gives hints to its reason.
 Symbols around and in the image also give helpful hints to the decoding of the image.
 Some depictions of dances come in a story like format around temples, like the 40 days after Bird Jaguar IV's accession which spans many panels and includes a few different temples.

+Maya dance is depicted in murals in the northwestern highlands of Guatemala.
+For example, inside a home in Chajul, an Ixil Maya town, a mural likely dating to the late 18th century depicts dancers in elaborate costumes, including long strips attached to their wrists, as a repeated motif.
+Local families describe specific dances such as Baile de Vaqueros (Cowboys Dance), Baile de la Conquista (Dance of the Conquest), and Baile de Tz'unun (Hummingbird Dance).

+In another house, a mural shows three pairs of dancers, each in single file.
+Researcher Jarosław Zrałka describes their dress: "They all wear the same outfit: long capes, rich headdresses adorned with flowers and plumes, caftans, trousers, and heeled shoes".
+Each dancer also holds a long black object whose purpose is unknown.
+Similarly, a third house in Chajul shows "a procession of richly attired dancers with long capes, pants, heeled shoes and long props" but with simpler headdresses.
+In the same region, dancers appear in murals dating to 1250-1550 CE in palaces of the K'iche' Maya of Q'umarkaaj.

+Mexican choreographer Rodolfo Reyes, who specializes in re-creating live performances of Maya rituals with archaeological and ethnological accuracy, uses several sources of evidence to guide his dance choreography.
+For example, dozens of ancestral dances survive in the Maya highlands, and are still performed today.
+Reyes studies these living dances, as well as many more across Mexico.
+He also combines evidence from murals and stone glyphs to guide the performances.